Blinkist Review: What Is It and Is It Worth the Price?

 Blinkist is a content platform that features short excerpts — or “blinks” — from non-fiction books, podcasts, and more.
 Members can explore blinks on a number of topics including (germaine to this blog) Money & Investments, Economics, Entrepreneurship, Productivity, Politics, Creativity, and several others.
 Whether reading on the desktop site or via the Blinkist app, you can also highlight key passages and even share them via social media or sync to Evernote.
 In short, it’s an easy way to preview books, explore new ideas, or learn a bit about subjects that interest you.

 In addition to a Basic plan that offers one pre-selected Free Daily read, Blinkist offers two paid unlimited plan options: premium yearly and premium monthly.
 Starting with the later, the cost is $15.99 a month.
 Meanwhile, if you pay for a year upfront, the cost is $99.99 a year (which breaks down to $8.34 a month).
-Also notable is that you can sign-up for a 7-day free trail, although this will result in a yearly subscription and $99 payment if you fail to cancel before your trial ends.
+Also notable is that you can sign-up for a 7-day free trial, although this will result in a yearly subscription and $99 payment if you fail to cancel before your trial ends.
 Meanwhile, if you opt for the Premium Monthly, your first payment will be due at the time you sign up.

 There are several different types of content and ways to consume it using either the Blinkist website or mobile app.
 First, while the word “Blink” is used to describe a minute-or-two-long piece of a book, it’s also used for a collection of these excerpts.
 So, if you view the Blink for I Will Teach You To Be Rich by Ramit Sethi, you’ll find that it’s comprised of seven blinks.
 Yes, it’s a bit confusing when I write about it, but it makes more sense on the platform itself.